lemois-1337/karlsen-stratum-bridge/README.md

 ![Grafana KLSB Monitoring 2](docs/images/grafana-4.png)

+Many of the stats on the graph are averaged over a configurable time period (24hr default - use the 'resolution' dropdown to change this), so keep in mind that the metrics might be incomplete during this initial period.

 ## Prometheus API

 If the app is run with the `-prom={port}` flag the application will host